June / July 2021 – recommended film and TV releases

-Welcome to the Snacks Not Included recommended film and TV for the months of June and July.
-We have some goodness for you this month.
 With cinemas open again and lockdown relaxing it’s a great time to get out there and enjoy some films and festivals.
 Additionally there is plenty to enjoy from the comfort of your own home.
+So grab some snacks, get comfortable, and get ready for a season of unforgettable entertainment.

-There are a host of new film festivals in London the next two months that we recommend, here are the highlights
+First up there are a host of new film festivals in London the next two months that will open your eyes to a host of great new movies, go check them.

 Black Lens Film Festival